U.S. Coast Guard

 -Fleet-ups, whether at current unit or another unit in the locale, will be maximized.
 Fleet-ups do not change rotation dates.

 For members requesting their first extension, the extension will usually be granted provided your Command favorably endorses the extension request.
+However, the extension requests that are not communicated to us during the Career Counseling Assignment time frame (see yearly AY SITREP, but usually May 1st through August 30th) will be competed for.
 For members requesting a second extension must compete with their peers in order to obtain back to back extensions.
 Of course these are general guidelines and are subject to the FS AO’s discretion.
 Approved extensions, just like any other orders, will be made available in your PeopleSoft airport terminal.
-Please do not call about your tour extension request.

 Special Needs Program